troy896/magisk-files/note.md

-## Magisk 40794b23-delta by HuskyDG
+## Magisk 337626c0-delta by HuskyDG

-- Minor fixes for logcat MagiskHide
+- Support magic mount more partitions
+- Use stable random number seed

 ### Diffs to official Magisk